aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertvideoframe/_index.md

 ---
 title: InsertVideoFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new video frame and inserts it to a collection at the specified index.
+description: Creates a new video frame and inserts it into the shape collection at the specified index.
 type: docs
 weight: 400
 url: /aspose.slides/shapecollection/insertvideoframe/